-This application note provides the design example for using the advanced encryption standard (AES) encryption and decryption in the SmartFusion[®]2/IGLOO[®]2 device.
-It also shows a cryptography application example for using AES encryption and generating cipher block chaining message authentication code (CBC-MAC) using the SmartFusion2/IGLOO2 device.
+This application note provides the design example for using the advanced encryption standard (AES) encryption and decryption in the SmartFusion®2 system-on-chip (SoC) field programmable gate array (FPGA) and IGLOO®2 FPGA devices.
+It also shows a cryptography application example for using AES encryption and generating cipher block chaining message authentication code (CBC-MAC) using the SmartFusion2 and IGLOO2 devices.